 Kochi Metro is a proposed rapid transit system for the city of Kochi in Kerala, India.
-The 25.65km metro line will run from Aluva to Petta and will include 22 stations.
-The Kochi Metro Rail Project is also known as Komet or K-3C.
+The 25.612km metro line will run from Aluva to Petta and will include 22 stations.
+The metro rail project is also known as Komet or K-3C.

-Delhi Metro Rail Corporation (DMRC) and KMRL signed a Memorandum of Understanding (MoU) in New Delhi for executing the first phase of the project from Aluva to Pettah in May 2013.
+Delhi Metro Rail Corporation (DMRC) and KMRL signed a memorandum of understanding (MoU) in New Delhi for executing the first phase of the project from Aluva to Petta in May 2013.
 According to the agreement, DMRC will manage the technical aspects, contract orders, supervision at the project site, procurement and construction on behalf of KMRL.